jpb06/graphql-shop/README.md

 ### 🔶 Frontend - [next](https://nextjs.org/docs/getting-started) | [jotai](https://jotai.org/docs/introduction) | [react-query](https://tanstack.com/query/v4/docs/overview) | [tailwind](https://tailwindcss.com/docs/installation)

 As for frontend, the api layer is already resolved for us thanks to the codegen mentioned earlier.
 We do need some transient state however.
-I elected jotai for this, which is very flexible, simple and elegant.
+I chose jotai for this, which is very flexible, simple and elegant.

 All we have to do is to define atomic state that can then be consumed anywhere in the components tree.